The Lost Garden

 Before I show you the amazing and glorious array of The Lost Garden’s made by my wonderful testing team, here is some information I know many of you have been waiting for.

-There are two yarn packs available in my Deramores store in the colours I used, however these packs come with US terms photo tutorial only.
+There are two yarn packs available in my Deramores store in the colours I used.

 ♥ Stylecraft Special Dk: C1.
 Cream x 5, C2.
 Copper x 4, C3.
 Shrimp x 4, C4.
 Apricot x 4